typestack/class-validator/README.md

 # Validator.ts

-Wrapper over [validator.js][1] library that provides you easy way to use it with Typescript classes.
+Allows to use decorator and non-decorator based validation in your Typescript classes.
+Internally uses [validator.js][1] to make validation and sanitization.

 ## Installation